berknology/leetcode-classifier/README.md

 | Combination       |              |              | `O(2^n)`     | `O(n)`      | Combination (backtracking)                |

 Many leetcode questions not only present the problem description, but also give the constraint of input size.
-It is extremely interesting to see that we can infer the time complexity of the algorithm we are supposed to develop based on the input size.
+It is interesting to see that we can infer the time complexity of the algorithm we are supposed to develop based on the input size.
 The following picture shows the time complexity versus the input size.
 For example, if the input size is less than 10, then this problem is probably a backtracking (permutation) problem.
 Please refer to this great [video](https://zxi.mytechroad.com/blog/sp/input-size-v-s-time-complexity/) for details.
 However, such information might not be available in a coding interview.
 But it doesn't hurt to ask.